Pricing: Determining a Villa’s Market Value

 - Factor in how much land is included and the quality of the gardens, pool, garage, etc.

-That will tell you where in the price range to value it.
-You may also want to take into account the trajectory of the market (here’s how to tell if prices are rising or falling).
+That will tell you where in the m² price range to value it.
+You should also take into account the trajectory of the market (here’s how to tell if prices are rising or falling).
 This will give you a price that you can justify in a letter to the seller.

 If the seller accepts, then you can get surveys done to see if the m² is accurate, if the villa needs electrical or plumbing upgrades, etc. and based on that you can further adjust the price before putting the offer in a legal contract with the notaire (whom you should have selected in advance).